jundalisay/superb/content/en/research/averroes/philosophy/part-2i.md

 It may be said is a good answer, and here reason is in perfect agreement with religion, but it is based upon the principles that these are agreed that there are creative causes bringing into existence other things; while the Muslims are agreed that there is no Creator but God.
 We would say that whatever they have agreed upon is quite right, but the objection can be answered in two ways.
 One of them is that this objection itself can be understood in two ways; one of them being that there is no Creator but God, and all those causes which He has created, cannot[271] be called creators, except speaking figuratively.
 Their existence also depends upon Him.
 He alone has made them to be causes, nay, He only preserves their existence as creative agents, and protects their effects after their actions.
 He again, produces their essences at the moment when causes come together.
 He alone preserves them as a whole.
 Had there been no divine protection they could not have existed for the least moment of time.

-Abu Hamid (Al-Ghazzali) has said that a man who makes any of the causes to be co-existent with God is like a man who makes the pen share the work of a scribe in writing; that is, he says that the pen is a scribe and the man is a scribe too.
+Abu Hamid (Al-Ghazzali) has said that a man who makes any of the causes to be co-existent with God is like a man who makes the pen share the work of a scribe in writing.
+He says that the pen is a scribe and the man is a scribe too.

 He means that writing is a word which may be applied to both, but in reality they have no resemblance in anything but word, for otherwise there is no difference between them.

 Such is also the case with the word Creator, when applied to God and the Causes.
 We say that in this illustration there are doubts.

 It should have been[272] clearly shown, whether the scribe was the Creator of the essence (Jawhar) of pen, a preserver of it, as long as it remains a pen, and again a preserver of the writing after it is written, a Creator of it after it has come in touch with the pen, as we have just explained that God is the Creator of the essences (Jawahir) of everything which come into contact with its causes, which are so called only by the usage.

 This is the reason why there is no creator but God—a reason which agrees with our feelings, reason and religion.
 Our feelings and reason see that there are things which produce others.

 The order found in the universe is of two kinds: that which God has put in the nature and disposition of things; and that which surround the universe from outside.

 This is quite clear in the movement of the heavenly bodies.
 For it is evident that the sun and the moon, the day and night, and all other stars are obedient to us; and it is on this arrangement and order which God has put in their movements that our existence and that of[273] all other things depends.

 So even if we imagine the least possible confusion in them, with them in any other position, size and rapidity of movement which God has made for them, all the existent things upon the earth would be destroyed.
 This is so because of the nature in which God has made them and the nature of the things which are effected by them.
 This is very clear in the effects of the sun and the moon upon things of this world; such also being the case with the rains, winds, seas and other tangible things.
 But the greater effect is produced upon plants, and upon a greater number, or all, on the animals.

-Moreover, it is apparent that had there not been those faculties which God has put in our bodies, as regulating them that could not exist even for a single moment after birth.
+Had there not been those faculties which God has put in our bodies, as regulating them that could not exist even for a single moment after birth.
 But we say, had there not been the faculties found in all the bodies of the animals, and plants and those found in the world by the movement of the heavenly bodies, then they would not have existed at all, not even for a[274] twinkling of the eye.

 So praised be the “Sagacious, the Knowing.”[134]

 God has called our attention to this fact in His book, “And He hath subjected the night and the day to your service; and the sun and the moon and the stars, which are compelled to serve by His Command;”[135] again, “Say, what think ye, if God should cover you with perpetual night, until the day of Resurrection;”[136] and again, “Of His mercy, He hath made you night and the day, that ye may rest in the one, and may seek to obtain provision for yourselves of His abundance, by your industry; in the other;”[137] and, “And He obligeth whatever is in heaven or on earth to serve you.”[138]

 Further He says, “He likewise compelleth the sun and the moon, which diligently perform their courses, to serve you; and hath subjected the day and night to your service,”[139] There may be[275] quoted many other verses on the subject.
 Had there been any wisdom in their existence by which God has favoured us, and there would not have been those blessings for which we are to be grateful to Him.

 The second answer to the objection is, that we say that the things produced out of it are of two kinds: essences and substances; and movements, hardness, coldness and all other accidents.
 The essences and substances are not created by any but God.
 Their causes effect the accidents of those essences, and not the essences themselves.
 For instance, man and woman are only the agents, while God is the real creator of the child, and the life in it.
 Such is also the case with agriculture.
 The earth is prepared and made ready for it, and the seed scattered in it.